Whitechapel murders: Alice McKenzie

 Alice McKenzie was possibly a prostitute, and was murdered at about 12:40 am on Wednesday 17 July 1889 in Castle Alley, Whitechapel.
 Like most of the previous murders, her left carotid artery was severed from left to right and there were wounds on her abdomen.
-However, her wounds were not as deep as in previous murders, and a shorter blade was used.
+Her wounds were not as deep as in previous murders, and a shorter blade was used.
 Commissioner Monro and one of the pathologists examining the body, Bond, believed this to be a Ripper murder, though another of the pathologists, Phillips, and Robert Anderson disagreed, as did Inspector Abberline.

 Later writers are also divided, and either suggest that McKenzie was a Ripper victim, or that the unknown murderer tried to make it look like a Ripper killing to deflect suspicion from himself.
 At the inquest, Coroner Baxter acknowledged both possibilities, and concluded: "There is great similarity between this and the other class of cases, which have happened in this neighbourhood, and if the same person has not committed this crime, it is clearly an imitation of the other cases."